-Brooklynite Elise Pettus turned the unexpected end of her marriage into a new way to help people through divorce—and formed a vibrant, supportive community.
-The 50-something journalist and filmmaker created UNtied, which hosts meet-ups, workshops, and more to guide women through this enormous change and into their new lives ahead.
+As any mother of the bride knows, there’s a successful website called The Knot to help couples getting married.
+When Brooklynite Elise Pettus faced the unexpected end of her marriage, she thought, Shouldn’t there be a support site for when you need to undo the knot?
+That’s how UNtied came into being.
+Pettus, the 50-something journalist and filmmaker, created the website and community to host meet-ups, workshops, and to guide women through this enormous change and into their new lives ahead.
 We sat down with her to learn more about her mission and leading a happy, “re-singled” life.

 Was there anything like UNtied when you started it?
 If not, what did you use as your model?
 How did your vision come together?

 No, there was absolutely nothing like UNtied when I started it.
 That’s why I decided to create the education and support community that I felt I needed.
 I was married for 16 years with two kids when my marriage fell apart in 2010.
 As soon as the shock wore off, I found myself wanting desperately to connect with other women going through the same kind of mind-churning, life-bending experience I was—or, even better, who had been through it and were still standing.
 I also wished I had someone who could help me find the right attorney, financial advisor, and therapist.
 I was the first in my social circle to split, so I didn’t know anyone to turn to.

 I remember thinking “Thank God for the Internet,” but when I looked online for resources and peer advice, I came up empty!
 There were sites that provided legal info in tiny print that went on for pages.
 And then there were the heartbreak blogs in which writers poured their anger out at cheating spouses, recounting various “gotcha moments” in obsessive detail—finding a condom in the pocket of a dinner jacket, etc.

 But I wanted something more supportive, something that built community.

 Do you have to be a member to get help through UNtied?